espressif/arduino-esp32/docs/source/api/touch.rst

 touchDetachInterrupt
 ^^^^^^^^^^^^^^^^^^^^

-This function is used to detach interrupt from touch pad.
+This function is used to detach interrupt from the touch pad.

 .. code-block:: arduino